 Warcross is a successful virtual reality game almost every gamer plays around the world.
 Emika Chen is one female gamer who plays Warcross in between her work as a bounty hunter in NYC.
 During the Warcross Championships, Emika accidentally hacks into the gameplay.
-Instead of being arrested, she’s flown to Tokyo to meet Hideo Tanaka, the designer and creator of Warcross.
+Instead of being arrested, she’s flown to Tokyo to meet Hideo Tanaka, the designer, and creator of Warcross.
 He offers Emika a job for a bounty on a mysterious hacker named “Zero” who is interfering with the championships.
 Emika must use her skills as a hacker and as a gamer to identify Zero and prevent major consequences for the Warcross empire.

 Emika Chen is probably one of my favorite female characters in a book.
 Without giving spoilers, she’s someone who won’t sacrifice her values for the sake of someone else.
 A lot of female characters will abandon a part of themselves for someone they care about, and Emika doesn’t do that.
-She has rainbow colored hair and a sleeve of tattoos which makes her appearance unique.
+She has rainbow-colored hair and a sleeve of tattoos which makes her appearance unique.

 The ending though, holy shit.
 I read the last 20 pages and I thought I knew how this book would end, but I was wrong.
 I like not being able to predict how a book will end.
-I ended up tweeting @Marie_Lu jokingly asking her when the sequel would be released.

 One criticism I have been seeing with this book is that it’s too similar to Ready Player One.
-My counter argument is Ready Player One takes place in a dystopian society?
+My counter-argument is Ready Player One takes place in a dystopian society?
 I don’t know for sure, I haven’t read the book.
 Warcross takes place in a future society still in the U.S. and I wouldn’t put it in the category of being a “dystopian novel”.

 I wanted to end my review with a quote from Marie Lu which can be found in the acknowledgments section of Warcross: To all the Gamer Girls out there, you inspired this.